Safe Work Near a Right-Of-Way

 Pipeline Crossing & Proximity Guide

-3 – Obtain written permission – after you submit the application, PNG will review it in detail, which may take up to 28 days.
+3 – Obtain written permission – after you submit a complete application, PNG will review it in detail, which will take up a minimum of 28 days.
 Once we give you written authorization, you must review and sign the agreement, and return it to crossings@png.ca.

-4 – You must give three days’ notice – notify PNG at least three working days (72 hours) before starting your work to allow us to coordinate a site visit or long-term presence with you and your team.
+4 – You must give seven days’ notice – notify PNG at least seven working days before starting your work to allow us to coordinate a site visit or long-term presence with you and your team.

 5 – Wait for locate confirmation – as part of the locate and permitting process, an authorized PNG field representative will come out and mark the location of the buried pipeline.